bradleypeterson/Server_Manager/README.md

 # Server_Manager
+# Project Overview
-A project that enables professors and students at Weber State to track and manage Computer Science projects.
-This is done by web application.
+A project that enables instructors and students at Weber State to track and manage Computer Science projects via web application.
+### Instructors
+Instructors can create courses, create groups within courses, and generate student credentials.
+Instructors have full CRUD operations over these objects.
+Instructors can provide the generated credentials to students within groups to login.

+### Students
+Students may login using the provided credentials and create/manage their own project(s).
+The student fills out the required information in the project form and submits it; from their they are given full CRUD operations for their projects.

+### Technology Used
+This project uses the Pythong/Django framework along with SQLite for database operations.

 # Getting Started